 After a 28-day incubation period, recover the HD samplers.
 Approach the block- mounted, floating, or suspended samplers carefully, without disturbance, from the downstream position.
 Wade or use a boat; do not pull the block up from the shore.
-Without touching the HDs or any other substrate, place a dip net either downstream or below the samplers to capture escaping organisms.
+Without touching the HDs or any other substrate, place a dip net, bucket, or pan either downstream or below the samplers to capture escaping organisms.
 In a deliberate, gentle manner, lift the block straight up from the bottom and immediately place on a flat surface.
-If retrieving suspended or floating HDs, gently lift the rack and place each HD immediately in a Whirl-Pak bag.
-Alternatively, for floating HDs or when HDs are anchored in shallow water, enclose one HD with a Whirl-Pak bag while still submerged, being careful not to jostle the others.
-Gently lift the HD so the top of the Whirl-Pak breaks the water’s surface, carefully detach the HD, and then seal the bag.
+If retrieving suspended or floating HDs, gently lift the rack and place each HD immediately in a bag or container.
+Alternatively, for floating HDs or when HDs are anchored in shallow water, enclose one HD with a bag or container while still submerged, being careful not to jostle the others.
+Gently lift the HD so the top of the bag or container breaks the water’s surface, carefully detach the HD, and then seal the bag.
 Try not to lift the other HDs out of the water.
 Repeat for each HD.
 For either retrieval method, use a dipnet or other means to ensure that organisms are not lost.

-Once out of the water, quickly place the Whirl-Pak bags over all the HDs, and detach them from the block or floats.
-If an organism is observed crawling off a HD, capture it and put it in the appropriate Whirl-Pak.
-If organisms are found in the dip net, randomly and sequentially place them in one of the Whirl-Paks.
-Fill the Whirl-Paks with ambient water (so that all the plates are wet), secure them (twirl three times and twist the ends), and place on ice.
-Whirl-Paks should be pre-labeled with the station, sample date, and replicate number, using the permanent marker.
+Once out of the water, quickly place the bags over all the HDs and detach them from the block or floats.
+If an organism is observed crawling off a HD, capture it and put it in the appropriate bag.
+If organisms are found in the dip net, randomly and sequentially place them in one of the bags.
+Fill the bag with ambient water (so that all the plates are wet), secure them (twirl three times and twist the ends), and place on ice.
+Bags should be pre-labeled with the station, sample date, and replicate number, using the permanent marker.

 Sample Preservation and Handling

-Bagged HDs shall immediately be placed in ice.
+Bagged HDs shall immediately be placed in wet ice.
 Do not preserve samples with fixative until after organisms are scraped from the HD plates unless the HD samplers are not going to be reused.
 Chemical preservatives will poison the plates, preventing them from being used again.

 Follow laboratory processing and quality control procedures outlined in LT 7710 and LQ 7400.

-Core Sampling
+Core Sampling for Macroinvertebrates

 Introduction

-Use of coring devices is restricted to sampling fairly soft substrates (silt or muck, with only small amounts of sand or shell), usually in marine systems.
+Use of coring devices is restricted to sampling soft substrates (silt or muck, with only small amounts of sand or shell), usually in marine systems.
 Take enough cores so that an area of approximately 675 cm2 is sampled.
+Sample only the top few inches, where invertebrates would be captured.
 Place all replicates in separate sample containers (for statistical analyses).
 Depending on the study objectives, replicates may also be composited, as long as the number of replicates is equal for each station and clearly recorded so that the number of organisms per square meter can be calculated.

 Equipment and Supplies